Akshatvyas10/DiceGame/README.md

 React (for building UI and game logic)

-CSS (for styling the game interface)
+Tailwind (for styling the game interface)

 🔐 Features